sujaykundu777/devlopr-jekyll/README.md

 [![Bakers](https://opencollective.com/devlopr-jekyll/tiers/badge.svg)](https://opencollective.com/devlopr-jekyll/)

-You can use Devlopr as a starter for building your own Jekyll site. we purposely keep the styling minimal and bare to make it easier to add your own flare and markup.
+You can use Devlopr as a starter for building your own Site. we purposely keep the styling minimal and bare to make it easier to add your own flare and markup.
 (Under Active Development) !

 Highly Customizable and No Hosting or Maintainence Cost is required !